greattechpk/diabetic-pump-mern-stack/readme.md

 # Diabetic-pump-mern-stack
 **General Assembly ATL SEI-27 Project 4**

+**This App is for somone looking to understand the basics of insulin pump software.**

 This is a mern stack project which takes in information used to deliver insulin for type 1 diabetics.
 The core functionality from this project allows for somone to make fake insulin deliveries based on a calcultor that takes in parameters set up in settings to make the correct calculations for the correct insulin amount.

 ## New Functionality